MaksimAniskov/aws-serverless-photo-gallery/README.md

 # Using

-The figure above shows so called browse mode when you see thumbnails of images in S3 bucket and navigate folders.
+The figure above shows so called browse mode when you see thumbnails of images and navigate folders.

 Click subfolder tile to jump to content of the folder.